 There are companies that offer direct cremation nationally and even specialize in unattended funerals.
 Please make sure that you are clear about what is included in the prices you are quoted and try to compare at least three companies.
 We have a post that highlights some of the unexpected costs people encounter when choosing a low cost funeral company.

 With the increase in popularity of direct cremation, funeral plans catering specifically to them have also come on to the market.
 At Simple Cremations we do not sell funeral plans, you can read more about this in our Simple Cremations Funeral Plans post.

 We would advise that you do your research and explore fully what any funeral plan covers.
 Check out our Start Your Search For A Funeral Plan post which provides information on a really useful tool that could save you time and money.

-Direct cremation is increasingly popular and it’s chosen for a variety of reasons.
-Costs are kept low and it can be a way to avoid unnecessary financial burden.
+Direct cremation in the UK is increasingly popular and it’s chosen for a variety of reasons.
+Costs are kept low and it can be a way to avoid unnecessary financial burdens.
 Having a more personal and relevant celebration of life separate from the cremation is preferable and convenient for many.

 But this choice is not right for everyone and many still prefer to have an attended service to pay their last respects.
 There are low cost funeral companies offering low cost funerals with a service too.
 Some crematoria have also started offering attended direct cremations offering close family the opportunity to say their last goodbyes.

 After reading this post many people visit Start Your Search For A Funeral Plan